Chocolate Chocolate Cake

 Okay.. so chocolate isn’t exactly a new flavor, and it’s definitely not a christmas specific flavor.. but I love chocolate and it will probably be a main ingredients in lots of my holiday baking this year, so what better way to kick off the holiday baking season than with a chocolate chocolate chocolate chocolate cake!!

 That’s 4 times the chocolate.

-It’s the perfect cake to pair with a glass of milk.
+This chocolate chocolate cake is the perfect cake to pair with a glass of milk.
 Pairing it with a glass of chocolate milk might be too much.
 I draw the line there.

-I initially wanted to top this cake with fancy homemade chocolate curls.
+I initially wanted to top this chocolate chocolate cake with fancy homemade chocolate curls.
 Buttttt I can’t make beautiful chocolate curls.
 I’ve tried.
 I think I’m having issues getting the temperature of the chocolate to be right.
 I’ll have to keep practicing, but in the mean time, I found my new favorite decoration – chocolate shards!
 They are impossible to mess up (woohoo!!) and they add some nice height to any dessert.

 Here’s a simple walk through of how to make chocolate shards: